-A timeshare is a way for a number of people to share ownership of a property, usually a vacation property such as a condominium unit within a resort area.
+Legally speaking, a timeshare is a way for a number of people to share ownership of a property, usually a vacation property such as a condominium unit within a resort area.
 Each buyer usually purchases a certain period of time in a particular unit.
 Timeshares typically divide the property into one- to two-week periods.
-If a buyer desires a longer time period, purchasing several consecutive timeshares may be an option (if available).
+If a buyer desires a longer time period, purchasing several consecutive timeshares might be an option (if available).

-Some timeshares offer "flexible" or "floating" weeks.
+Some timeshares also offer "flexible" or "floating" weeks.
 This arrangement is less rigid, and allows a buyer to choose a week or weeks without a set date, but within a certain time period (or season).
-The owner is then entitled to reserve his or her week each year at any time during that time period (subject to availability).
+The owner is then entitled to reserve a week each year at any time during that time period; subject to availability.

 For example, a buyer might purchase a week during "high season," which entitles the buyer to reserve any week during the property's designated busy, popular season each year.
 Since the high season might stretch from December through March, this gives the owner a bit of vacation flexibility.

 A major potential downside of buying a flexible timeshare is that, if you don't act quickly enough, you might find all the weeks that work for you reserved before you can get them.
 But if you need a bit of flexibility yourself, and can plan ahead, the flexible structure might still be best for you.

 What kind of property interest you'll own if you buy a timeshare depends on the type of timeshare purchased.
 Timeshares are typically structured either as shared deeded ownership or shared leased ownership.

 With shared deeded ownership, each timeshare owner is granted a percentage of the real property itself, correlating to the amount of time purchased.
 The owner receives a deed for a percentage of the unit, specifying when the owner can use the property.